AlanDuong07/nextjs-supabase-demo/README.md

 This is a demo of Next.js and Supabase (with Tailwind.css for styling).
 It is a basic app that allows the user to login via email magic link and update their user information.
+It is based off of this tutorial: https://supabase.com/docs/guides/with-nextjs.
+Simply create your own Supabase project and copy the required credentials (laid out in .env.example) into a .env.local file once you clone this repo!